gin66/tui-logger/README.md

 The size of the "hot" buffer is 1000 and can be modified by `set_hot_buffer_depth()`.
 The size of the main buffer is 10000 and can be modified by `set_buffer_depth()`.

-The copy from "hot" buffer to main buffer is performed by a call to `move_events()`.
+Reason for this scheme: The main buffer is locked for a while during widget updates.
-This is implicitly called on any of the TuiLoggerWidgets' `default()`.
-This means during rendering!
-Consequently, if no TuiWidget is rendered for a while, the main buffer will not be updated and the "hot" buffer will at some point of time overwrite older entries.
+In order to block the log-macros, this scheme is in use.

-To avoid this loss of log entries, the application may choose to create a cyclic task to manually call `move_events()`.
+The copy from "hot" buffer to main buffer is performed by a call to `move_events()`, which is done in a cyclic task, which repeats every 10 ms, or when the hot buffer is half full.

 ### THANKS TO